AhmedSayed26/To-do-list-with-python/README.md

 # This repo created by Ahme Sayed
 # To-Do-List with Python
-This is a Python-based To-Do List Application designed to help users manage personal and work-related tasks efficiently.
-It provides features like adding tasks, deleting tasks, updating due dates, marking tasks as complete, and saving/loading tasks from a JSON file.
+This project is a Task Management System that allows users to create, manage, and track tasks.
+The system supports two types of tasks: Personal and Work tasks, with specific attributes like categories for personal tasks and priorities for work tasks.
+Users can add tasks, delete tasks, update their due dates, mark tasks as completed, and view task details.
+Additionally, the project saves and loads tasks from a JSON file to persist data between sessions

 # Features
 Add Tasks: Create both personal and work tasks with attributes such as title, description, due date, and additional attributes like category (for personal tasks) or priority (for work tasks).